To update group policy, you don’t have to restart every time. Here’s how you can manually force update group policy settings without restarting.

 So, without further ado, let me show you the way to force update Group Policy settings without restarting using a simple command.

-Command to Force Update Group Policy
+Using the Command Prompt to Force Apply Group Policy Changes

 Update All Policies at the Same Time